 The Notes will be a series of senior debt securities issued by ML&Co. entitled "Medium-Term Notes, Series C" and will not be secured by collateral.
 The Notes will rank equally with all of our other unsecured and unsubordinated debt.
-The Notes are expected to mature in March 2013.
-Depending on the date the Notes are priced for initial sale to the public (the "Pricing Date"), which may be in May or June 2008, the settlement date may occur in June or July 2008 and the maturity date may occur in March or April 2013.
-Any reference in this pricing supplement to the month in which the settlement date or maturity date will occur is subject to change as specified above.
+The Notes will mature on March 11, 2013.